-The following items cannot be collected as rubbish or recycling as they are hazardous and must be disposed of safely and correctly:
+The following items must be disposed of safely and correctly:

-You can have these items collected free of charge by The City of London Hazardous Waste Collection and Disposal Service.
+These are collected free of charge by The City of London hazardous waste collection and disposal service.

 Chemicals must be put into cardboard boxes for collection.
 Three free collections per rolling year of 50 litres allowed per household.
 Additional collections will be charged.